loonghao/dcc-mcp/README.md

 </div>

-DCC-MCP is a Model-Context-Protocol implementation for Digital Content Creation tools, providing a unified interface for various DCC applications used in the VFX and animation industry.
+DCC-MCP is a unified implementation of the Model-Context-Protocol (MCP) for Digital Content Creation (DCC) software, designed to provide a consistent interface for various DCC applications used in the VFX and animation industry.

 > **Note:** Frontend API is currently under development.
 Stay tuned for updates!
 >